 Creative and fun uses of the network include writing stories, fake news articles, poetry, silly songs, recipes and just about every other type of content.
 More utiliarian use cases might include autocompletion.

 App developers can use the API in their own games or other projects.

 The generator may produce offensive or sexual content.
 Use at your own risk!
 This is because it was modeled on a great variety of different web pages, some of which contained such content.

 InferKit was created by @AdamDanielKing.
 It leverages my experience creating and running one of the biggest AI demo sites on the web, Talk to Transformer.
 Owing to traffic from the Verge, the Next Web, Wired, the BBC and others, the site has reached millions of users and at times required more than 50 parallel GPUs to serve requests.

 No. The network is already trained and does not learn from the inputs you give it.
 Nor do we store them.

 This seems to be a complicated issue.
 We can't give legal advice, so if you rely a solid answer you'll need to consult a legal professional.
 We do however waive any rights we may have in the text you generate and grant you licence to use it for any purpose (to the extent that we have that right), royalty-free and without warranty.
 You don't have to credit us anywhere.

-To hint at the complexity of this issue, consider that the neural network is: 1) designed and trained by OpenAI who licensed its source under the MIT license, 2) learned from millions of web pages containing content in which many people hold copyright, 3) is hosted by us (we waive all rights to the content) and 4) is conditioned on the prompt you give it (your own content).
+To hint at the complexity of this issue, consider that the neural networks were originally: 1) designed and trained by large tech companies who licensed their code under the MIT license, 2) learned from millions of web pages containing content in which many people hold copyright, 3) are hosted by us (we waive all rights to the content) and 4) are conditioned on the prompt you give it (your own content).